katattakd/dotfiles/README.md

 userdel -r $NON_ROOT_USER
 homectl create kat --storage=luks --member-of=wheel --disk-size=16G
 # If you want to put the /home on an SD card, replace --disk-size=16G with --image-path=/dev/mmcblk1
+# If you want near-instant logins (at the expense of brute forcing the password being easier), add --luks-pbkdf-time-cost=0.01 to the command.
 ```
 4. Login with the "kat" user.
 Connect the device to the internet using an Ethernet adapter or USB tethering.
 5. Run the below commands: